yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.rst

 of replicated function calls that get made.
 To see this, we create a decorator function that will use a global dictionary to track the number of calls for each unique argument.
-We then apply this decorator function to a recursive function ther generates the nth `fibonacci number
+We then apply this decorator function to a recursive function that generates the nth `fibonacci number
 <https://en.wikipedia.org/wiki/Fibonacci_number>`_.

 .. ipython:: python